-2. Learn the four stage strategic decision-making model.
+2. Learn the four-stage strategic decision-making model.

 3. Set up a process to scan your Competitive Environment using Google Alerts.

 Every day, I get a morning email from Google with links to all the articles that have been published in the past 24 hours on three topics near and dear to me: Competitive Advantage, Strategic Thinking, and Competitive Intelligence.
-For your use, you might want to track anything that mentions your company, your competitors, your key suppliers or your favorite artist.
+For your use, you might want to track anything that mentions your company, your competitors, your key suppliers, or your favorite artist.

 4. Think about setting up barriers to entry to protect your business.

-Look into setting up exclusive relationships with customers, distributors and suppliers.
+Look into setting up exclusive relationships with customers, distributors, and suppliers.
 Make sure you are protected with trademarks and patents.
 And simply, be careful about giving away your intellectual capital.
-See Chris Sloan’s article in The Business Journals called How to create barriers to entry that protect your business.
+See Chris Sloan’s article in The Business Journals called How to create barriers to Entry that protect your business.

 Better yet, set up a Customer Insights research project for your company.
 When we perform a “Customer Value Analysis,” a process pioneered by Bradley Gale in the 1990s, we seek to learn more than the degree of “customer satisfaction.”
 Rather, we determine the importance weights of various attributes of quality and service as predictors of purchase and repurchase.
-Measuring performance on these attributes yields insight on where you need to improve your offerings, be they products or services.
+Measuring performance on these attributes yields insight into where you need to improve your offerings, be they products or services.
 Find more detail about setting up a CVA for your company here.

 6. Install a rigorous ongoing strategy process.

 For ideas, look at an article called Managing the Strategy Journey in the McKinsey Quarterly.
-Authors Bradley, Bryan and Smit suggest that moving from ideas to execution requires seven distinct modes of activity.
-The authors suggest a looping and re-looping approach to strategy making with the following elements.
+Authors Bradley, Bryan, and Smit suggest that moving from ideas to execution requires seven distinct modes of activity.
+The authors suggest a looping and re-looping approach to strategy-making with the following elements.